RaschidJFR/ircc-rag/README.md

   - [ ] Generate chunks and metadata from pdf files
   - [x] Vectorize chunks
   - [x] Store in database
+- [ ] Provide references
-- [ ] Ensure links to all relevant sources are included in the response
+  - [x] Ensure links to all relevant sources are included in the response
   - [ ] Link to text fragments in browser
 - [x] Build and deploy a web UI
 - [ ] Security